kiripi/mixed-messages/README.md

 # Mixed Messages

-## What does it do?
+## General Info
 A message generator program.
-Every time user gets a new randomized output.
+Every time user gets a new randomized output with (sometimes silly) motivational quotes.

 ### Technologies:
+Project is created with:
 - HTML
 - CSS
 - JS